– Activities to avoid and change,

 Pigeon does a more intense job of opening those anterolateral gluteal muscles.
 It stabilizes the forward leg’s hip so that the posterior leg’s hip flexors have a more focused stretch.
 This yoga practitioner gets her back leg’s hip close to the mat while keeping the low back from arching.
 This is a very effective execution of this pose for this trigger point.

 This opens up the TFL and anterior bellies of gluteus minimus and gluteus medius.

 In most cases, you should really see a Neuromuscular therapist or some other bodyworker who specializes in pelvic balancing.

-This trigger point also produces pain along the crest of the hip.
+The trigger point in this post also produces pain along the crest of the hip.
 It also disturbs sleep and makes it painful to get up but needs different self-care.
-Take a look at this post.

 Does another Self-Care post